beth98an/Engineering_84_business_week/README.md

 - Polymorphism is an ability to use a common interface for multiple data types.
 You can inherit from the parent class as well as override the data.
 - Benefit: Creates flexibility, and makes things easier for the end user.
 - Use case: mobile phones can be used for many tasks such as making calls listening to music and taking pictures etc.

+### DevOps Questions
+### Question 1: What is DevOps?

+### Question 2: Why do you want become a DevOps Engineer/Consultant?

+### Question 3: Explain the role of a DevOps Eng/consultant.

+### Question 4: What is cloud computing and why should we use it?

+### Question 5: Explain how you implemented DRY -  OOP - MVC - MVT - use STAR to answer this.